eyeofchaos/eocjsNewsticker/README.md

 ## Example

-Here is a working <a href="https://nightside.de/eoc-newsticker/example.html">eocNewsticker example</a>.
+Here are some working <a href="https://nightside.de/eoc-newsticker/example.html">eocNewsticker examples</a>.

 ## License